rishikksh20/Zero-Shot-TTS/README.md

 }
 ```
 ## Note
-* This repo only contains model implementation, not dataloader and training code, also it is not well tested from my side.
+* This repo only contain model implementation, not dataloader and training code, also it is not well tested from my side.
 * For more complete TTS or Speech Synthesis solution please visit [DeepSync](https://deepsync.co/) .